|[ slide version ]|

 You can drop off library materials at the Circulation Desk and, if you wish, request a return receipt.

-As you leave this area, turn left (south) and you will enter the Science Library.
+As you leave this area, turn left (south) and you will enter the Science Collection.

 An extensive collection of scientific journals, CD-ROMs, research materials, microform, and books are found here in the following disciplines: general science, biosciences, chemistry, psychology, kinesiology and exercise physiology, pharmacy, artificial intelligence, speech and hearing, nutrition, gerontology, and the history of science.